crqch/crqch/README.md

 # Hi there 👋
 I'm currently studying on technical secondary school with main base of graphics in Poland.
-I'm also huge fan of church organs and a total beginnner in doing DIY things.
+I'm also huge fan of church organs and a total beginner in doing DIY things.
 I'm mostly comfortable with JavaScript language, but I like to take challenges!

 # Current projects 🧑‍💼